 - Data2services running on your hardware using Docker

 - Your data now complying to a standard data model, and accessible from a SPARQL endpoint and auto-generated API.

 presented by: Andra Waagmeester (Micelio)

-Wikidata is the linked data base of the Wikimedia Foundation.
-In the OCLC Research 2018 International Linked Data Survey for Implementers it ranked at 5 as a data source consumed by linked data projects/services.
+Wikidata is Wikimedia’s knowledge base and a sister project of Wikipedia.
+In the OCLC Research 2018 International Linked Data Survey for Implementers, it ranked at 5 as a data source consumed by linked data projects/services.
 Wikidata runs on a infrastructure called Wikibase (http://wikiba.se/).
 At the 5 year anniversary of Wikidata, the community released a docker image allowing launching and hosting individual Wikibase instances.
 The release of this docker image sparked a series of Workshops (https://blog.factgrid.de/archives/835), that lead to various improvements, making it more straightforward to start your own linked database reflecting similar workflows, API and features of Wikidata